openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 In order not to extend the attack surface, we bind the hash algorithm used for signature data digestion to the hash algorithm used internally by the signature algorithm.

-ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{mldsa-sig-data-digest}}.
+ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + EdDSA signature packet, see {{mldsa-sig-data-digest}}.
 Note that we bind a NIST security category 2 hash function to a signature algorithm that falls into NIST security category 3.
 This does not constitute a security bottleneck: because of the unpredictable random salt that is prepended to the digested data in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.